SaBe22/perspective_control/readme.md

 The correction algorithm is based on the detection of vertical vanishing points.
 Two line detection methods are available: Canny edge detection with Hough transform, or the LineSegmentDetector from OpenCV.

 The vanishing point detection and homography estimation is inspired from the paper *Auto-rectification of user photos* by Chaudhury et al. (2014), presented at the IEEE International Conference on Image Processing (ICIP).

+**The notebook in ./notebooks/playgroundn.ipynb** demonstrate how to use the method.
+Follow the instructions in the notebooks to correct your own images.